-A very important tax relief program was included in the 1996 NY State Budget Bill and modified in 1997.
-Effective for the 1997 tax year, NY taxpayers whose federal gross income from farming equals at least two-thirds of total federal gross income will be allowed a credit against personal income tax or corporation franchise tax equal to school property taxes paid on certain agricultural property.
+A very important tax relief program was included in the 1996 NY State Budget Bill and was modified in 1997 and 1998.
+For the 1998 tax year, NY taxpayers whose federal gross income from farming equals at least two-thirds of excess federal gross income, will be allowed a credit against personal income tax or corporation franchise tax equal to school property taxes paid on certain agricultural property.
 Gross income from farming includes gross farm income from Sch.
 F, gross farm rents Form 4835 and gains from livestock Form 4797.
 It also includes gross income from farming from a partnership, S corporation, estate or trust.
 The NY tax credit limitation is based on school taxes paid on qualified agricultural property plus 50% above the base acreage.
-The 1997 base acreage is 100 acres; 1998 base is 175 acres and there after 250 acres.
+The 1998 base acreage is 250 acres.
 If a taxpayer's farmland acreage exceeds the base acreage, the school taxes paid credit is scaled back in proportion to the sum of the base acreage and 50% of the acreage in excess of the base.